lukacsarpad/notes-and-solutions/README.md

  * `CLFields` Notes on classical field theory (a choice of signature, normalisation, used to calculate conserved quantities, such as energy, momentum, spin, etc.)
  * `stat` Statistics: currently contains solutions to R.J.&nbsp;Barlow, Statistics (Manchester Physics series, Wiley, 1989)
+ * `laguerre` Laguerre polynomials.
+A collection of the notations used by references, to help comparing formulae from different sources.